WonderlandLibrary/wonderland-library/data/template.md

 #### Contributors
 contributors-here
+- If you believe we forgot any, feel free to open a ticket on our Discord server.

 #### Sources
 sources-here
+- If you believe we forgot any, feel free to open a ticket on our Discord server.

 #### Links
 links-here
 #### Contributing
-- Put your name (preferably your github username) in the ``contributors.list`` file if you haven't already done so in a previous commit.
+- Put your name (preferably your GitHub username) in the ``contributors`` file if you haven't already done so in a previous commit.
 - Run the ``generate-readme.py`` script.
 - Create a pull request and wait for approval.